More Than Words: Critical reception

 Pan-European magazine Music & Media labeled the song as "folky" and "a calming piece of music, aptly produced by Michael Wagener."
 They added, "It shows the band from a totally different angle.
 And it must be said, they handle this ballad extremely well."

-Alan Jones from Music Week stated that it is "a subdued, lilting acoustic workout that suggests nothing more than Simon & Garfunkel in its more angelic passages."
+Alan Jones from Music Week named it Pick of the Week, remarking that it is "a subdued, lilting acoustic workout that suggests nothing more than Simon & Garfunkel in its more angelic passages."
 Carrie Borzillo from Record-Journal called it an "Everly Brothers-style" song.

-A reviewer from Sandwell Evening Mail wrote, "If ever a song could be unrepresentative of a band's output, Extreme's worldwide smash hit ballad More Than Words is it."
-Marc Andrews from Smash Hits said it is "eye-moistening".

-Tom Nordlie from Spin noted it as "a love ballad that sounds like the Everly Brothers or early Beatles."
+A reviewer from Sandwell Evening Mail wrote, "If ever a song could be unrepresentative of a band's output, Extreme's worldwide smash hit ballad 'More Than Words' is it."
+Marc Andrews from Smash Hits found it "eye-moistening".
+Tom Nordlie from Spin viewed it as "a love ballad that sounds like the Everly Brothers or early Beatles."
 He added, "Singer Gary Cherone harmonizes with himself as guitar-friend Nuno Bettencourt strums clean, jazzy chord accompaniment, and that's it.
 No sudden escalation to bombast in the middle, no reneging on the song's original promise."
 Chad Bowar writing for LiveAbout placed the song on his list of the "Best 20 Hair Metal Ballads of the '80s and '90s".

 Chart performance

 On March 23, 1991, "More Than Words" entered the US Billboard Hot 100 at number 81 and soon after reached number one.
-It also reached number two in the United Kingdom, where the group had success before its American breakthrough.
-Though they had made a few European charts before, this brought the band to their first mainstream success in the United States.
+It also reached number two in the United Kingdom and reached number one in four other countries.

 Music video

-The song's music video was filmed in black and white and was produced and directed by Jonathan Dayton and Valerie Faris.
+The song's music video was filmed in black and white and was produced and directed by American film and music video directors Jonathan Dayton and Valerie Faris.
 It starts with Pat Badger turning off his amplifier and putting down his bass, and Paul Geary putting down his drumsticks.
 Nuno and Gary are then seen performing the song, while the other band members are shown in front of them, holding up their lighters.
 In the video's music rendition, the song ends abruptly before Nuno's final solo and coda.